PatrykSitkiewicz/Beachmeter/README.md

 If you need help, send me an email: patryk.sitkiewicz@ug.edu.pl

-The Beachmeter will be published as a scientific paper.
+The Beachmeter is going to be published as a scientific paper.
 Please cite it if you use it:

 Sitkiewicz P. (2024).
 Beachmeter – a simple tool for semi-automatic beach morphodynamics measurement.